-Learn from colleagues, professors and supervisors, as well as every person you know.
+Learn from colleagues, professor, supervisors and every person you know.
 These professionals can offer valuable insights that you can apply to your own work.
-If you’re not sure where to begin, there are a slew of groups to boost your network.
-Keep in mind that most successful analysts are able to develop strong interpersonal relationships with both superiors and peers.
+If you’re not sure where to begin, research industry associations where you can start to network like a pro.
+Keep in mind that most successful accountants are able to develop strong interpersonal relationships with both superiors and peers.

-Many companies have shifted away from a typical interview to asking more behavioral questions, according to an Accountemps survey.
+Many companies have shifted away from standard questions to asking more behavioral interview questions.
 The questions are asked in a way to predict your future success based on your past performance.
 They can be harder to prepare for since they make you think critically, but if you take some time before the interview to reflect on your previous successes, you’ll feel at ease and have concrete examples when others will crack under the pressure.

 Think through specific situations, and consider: What have you accomplished?
 How did you accomplish it?
 What was the outcome?
 What might you have done differently?
-Of course, you’ll want to prepare for the traditional interview questions too, but don’t overlook the influence of behavioral questions on your ability to get the job.
+Of course, you’ll want to prepare to answer common interview questions, too.